 With high speed often comes higher insurance premiums and sports bikes are no exception to this.
-Their desirability also makes them prime targets for theft too bumping insurance premiums up more.
-Because of this, most sports bike models will command higher insurance premiums, though the capacity of the machine will also have a big impact on the premium too.
+Their desirability also makes them prime targets for theft, bumping insurance premiums up more.
+Because of this, most sports bike models will command higher insurance premiums than an equivalent naked bike, though the capacity of the machine will also have a big impact on the premium.

 There are many popular sports bike models from both European and Japanese manufacturers.

-Sports bikes are very attractive machines, not just in their design, but also to thieves as they command high premiums and are very distinctive.
+Sports bikes are very attractive machines, not just in their design, but also to thieves.
 When purchasing a sports bike, it’s a good idea to think about security and where the bike will be parked too.

-If the bike will be kept secured in a garage overnight it will not only save you money on replacing the bike if it does get stolen, but will also likely reduce your insurance premium too.
+If the bike will be kept secured in a garage overnight, that’s likely to lower your insurance premium too.

-Locking and securing the bike can also help to reduce insurance premiums too.
-Using a heavy-duty motorcycle chain or even a disc lock can deter opportunist theft of your pride and joy and can sometimes be recognised by insurers with reduced premiums.
+Locking and securing the bike can also help to reduce insurance premiums.
+Using a heavy-duty motorcycle chain, ground anchor or even a disc lock can deter opportunist theft of your pride and joy and can sometimes be recognised by insurers with reduced premiums.

-Sports bikes are also linked with riding fast due to their racing heritage and insurers can see this as a liability in some cases as some riders are more concerned with going as fast as they can rather than abiding to the laws of the road.
-We’re all guilty of going a bit quick at times but this has a knock-on effect on insurance as riding quick is linked with crashing as riders can be known go beyond their ability and have an accident.
+Sports bikes are also linked with riding fast due to their racing heritage and insurers can see this as a liability in some cases, as some riders are more concerned with going as fast as they can rather than abiding to the laws of the road.

 Racking up a good no claims bonus will definitely help to reduce sports bike insurance premiums in such instances by proving to insurance companies that you are less of a liability on the roads.

-Finally, age will have an impact on your insurance premium too, with younger riders often being less experienced and more likely to ride quicker.
+Finally, age will have an impact on your insurance premium, with younger riders often being less experienced and more likely to ride quicker.

 How can I get cheaper sports bike insurance?

 You can compare and save on comprehensive sports bike insurance cover with MCN Compare.
-We compare against all the top insurers in one place to ensure you get the cheapest cover possible.
-See for yourself, get an online quote with MCN Compare (online and over the phone).
+We compare all the top insurance providers in one place to help you get the cheapest cover possible.
+See for yourself: get a quote with MCN Compare (online or over the phone).

 GET A QUOTE